Palio di Siena: Notable races

-Controversy and equine security measures
+Health and safety controversy

-For several years, the Palio has been the focus of numerous protests by animal-rights organizations, including the Anti-Vivisection League.
+For several years, the Palio has been the focus of numerous protests by animal rights organizations, including the Anti-Vivisection League.
 Concerns include primarily race incidents causing falls, which in some cases have led to horses' deaths.

 In 2011, these concerns resulted in Italy's tourism minister blocking the Palio from being nominated for listing in the UNESCO Intangible Cultural Heritage Lists.

 The results of calculations on the percentage of accidents caused by the Palio vary depending on who makes them.
 According to the Anti-Vivisection League, a total of 48 horses have died from 1970 to 2007, an average of one dead horse per year.
 However, the calculations carried out by supporters of the Palio for the same period, which include all the tests held before the real race, give a rate of 2.05% of fatal accidents per ride.
 Injuries to riders is also significant.
 A recent study suggests in 96.1% of the Palio races between 1945 and 2017 resulted in the fall of at least one jockey during the race.

 Many rules governing the protection of animals have been developed and implemented only since the 1990s; supporters of the Palio stress that injuries have been drastically reduced since then.

 In recent decades, the city of Siena has adopted a series of measures to ensure the protection of horses (and riders) before, during and after the race, but these measures are still judged insufficient by some animal welfare groups, who continue to seek abolition of the race.
 Among the measures taken include: